Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/product-variable.md

 // add products, a purchase id, a purchase context data key, and any other data you want to collect.
 // Note the special syntax for products cdata.put("&&events", "event1");
+// Attributes event1 only to product 1 - Running Shoes and not product 2 - Running Socks
 cdata.put("&&products", ";Running Shoes;1;69.95;event1=5.5;eVar1=Merchandising,;Running Socks;10;29.99");
 cdata.put("myapp.purchase", "1");
 cdata.put("myapp.purchaseid", "1234567890");